kxrmm003/demo-repo/README.md

 <br>
 This is the line which is to be pulled in the local system.
 <br>
-This is a line for add and commit.
+This is a line for add and commit.(with push)